 It’s situated off the southwestern coast close to Le Morne.
 From above, the movement of sand on the seafloor creates the illusion that there’s a waterfall beneath the ocean.
 From above?
 Yup!

 So, how do you see the underwater waterfall?
 A helicopter tour!
-It’s expensive, for sure, but it’s a worthy mention when talking about the best and most beautiful waterfalls in Mauritius.
+It’s expensive, for sure (like the whole country is expensive), but it’s a worthy mention when talking about the best and most beautiful waterfalls in Mauritius.
 Picture one of those flat-earth edge-of-the-world imaginings: a drop into nothing.

 So, not really an adventurous excursion hiking in Mauritius but still a (quasi) waterfall that deserves a mention!